Skip to main content

 Designing key screens

-The persona and workflow diagram revealed two high-priority areas: WRD authoring (where engineers spend the most time) and approval management (where the most friction occurs).
-We focused our design effort on these two critical touchpoints.
+The persona and workflow diagram pointed to two areas worth focusing on: WRD authoring (where engineers spend the most time) and approval management (where the most friction was).
+We put our design effort there.

 Key design decisions

-• Clone-first authoring.
-The default entry point lets engineers search and clone an existing WRD rather than starting blank, matching their established workflow.
+• Clone-first authoring — The default entry point lets engineers search and clone an existing WRD rather than starting blank, matching how they already work.

-• Inline approval management.
-Approvers are added and sequenced directly within the WRD view, replacing the disconnected email-based process.
+• Inline approval management — Approvers are added and sequenced within the WRD view, replacing the disconnected email chain.

-• Status at every level.
-Each section of the WRD shows its current approval state, so engineers can immediately see what's blocking publication.
+• Status at every level — Each WRD section shows its approval state, so engineers can see immediately what's blocking publication.

 01